-Day six of Matthew Niederhauser's photo diary from the World Cup in Brazil.
+Day nine of Matthew Niederhauser's photo diary from the World Cup in Brazil.

 The population issue is fraught with moral positions, confusion, and unexpected connections.
 We cannot talk about population growth without also discussing decline; or immigration, without climate and business; or contraception, without faith and medical technology.
 It is the mother of cross-cutting issues – at the intersection of economics, environment, gender roles, culture, politics, and religion.
 The population question is about the possibility and necessity of balancing the needs of nature and human civilization – and whether we can hope to or should have any say over the process.